Home

 But, even after weeks, no replies, no offer, or not even a quick acknowledgment.

-Frustrating?
-Absolutely.
+Frustrating? absolutely.

 It’s a common problem in personal injury cases.
 Demand letters often get ignored, not because the claim is weak, but because the letter didn’t grab the insurer’s attention to make him take immediate action.